Cyanoramphus malherbi

+Orange-fronted parakeet (Cyanoramphus malherbi) or Malherbe's parakeet is a small parrot endemic to New Zealand.
+It is known in te reo māori as kākāriki karaka or orange-fronted kākāriki, with kākāriki translating to 'small parrot' and the colour green.
+The species shares the name "orange-fronted parakeet" with Eupsittula canicularis, a Central American species.
+Restricted to a few valleys in the South Island, its population declined to around 200 in the 1990s, and it is considered critically endangered by the International Union for Conservation of Nature, and Nationally Critical by the New Zealand Threat Classification System.
+The parakeet has since been translocated to several islands and a fenced mainland site.

 Taxonomy

 The genus Cyanoramphus is endemic to New Zealand and surrounding islands and it has been proposed that the ancestor of Cyanoramphus dispersed from New Caledonia to New Zealand via Norfolk Island 500,000 years ago.

 Controversy has surrounded the classification of this bird; is it its own species or a colour morph of the similar yellow-crowned parakeet (C. auriceps)?
-It was described in 1857 from a museum specimen of unknown origin; its species name honours the French ornithologist Alfred Malherbe.
-During the late 1800s ornithologists considered it to be a distinct species, but during the latter half of the 20th century it was often considered a colour morph; as recently as 1990, the Ornithological Society of New Zealand listed it as a form of C. auriceps.
-After analysis using molecular genetic methods in 2000, the current consensus among researchers, which is accepted by the New Zealand Department of Conservation, is that Cyanoramphus malherbi is a distinct species.
+It was described in 1857 from a museum specimen of unknown origin; its species name honours French ornithologist Alfred Malherbe.
+During the late 1800s, ornithologists considered it to be a distinct species, but during the latter half of the 20th century, it was often considered a colour morph; as recently as 1990, the Ornithological Society of New Zealand listed it as a form of C. auriceps.
+After analysis using molecular genetic methods in 2000, the current consensus among researchers, which is accepted by the New Zealand Department of Conservation, is that C. malherbi is a distinct species.

 Description

-Cyanoramphus malherbi is a medium size parrot, approximately 20 centimetres long.
-Its body is primarily a bright blue-green, with azure blue primary covert and leading edge feathers on its wings.
+The orange-fronted parakeet is a medium-sized parrot, about 20 cm long.
+Its body is primarily a bright blue-green, with azure blue primary covert and leading-edge feathers on its wings.

-It has a distinctive (and diagnostic) orange frontal band on its yellow crown, but this is absent in juvenile birds, which have fully green heads.
+It has a distinctive (and diagnostic) orange frontal band with a lemon yellow crown, but this is absent in juvenile birds, which have a band of pale yellow.
 The orange frontal band begins to develop when the bird is 2–5 weeks old.
 Its rump has orange patches on the sides.
 Colouration in males tends to be brighter, and juveniles are distinctly duller.

-The only reliable features that separate mature orange-fronted parakeets from the similar yellow-crowned parakeet (C. auriceps) are the colour of the frontal band and rump.
+The only reliable features that separate mature orange-fronted parakeets from the similar yellow-crowned parakeet (C. auriceps) are the colour of the frontal band and rump, though there are more subtle differences in size, plumage colour and habits.